My name is Michele.

 Let’s work together.

-• Therapy for those that almost cannot function without their partner, twin, dog, whatever.
+Therapy for those that almost cannot function without their partner, twin, dog, whatever.
 Therapy for those who feel they are excessively dependent and want to become more confident.
 Dependence is good.
 Too much is dysfunctional.

 People Pleasing: The relational frame is quite useful for people who struggle with “people pleasing”.
 I like to think of this as a thing that everyone does.
 You just do it.. too much.
 Your self esteem is beginning to erode at the expense of putting other people before you.
 The relational therapy frame is quite useful for people pleasers- manipulating whether or not the therapist or client leads the session frequently, and ensuring that the client is being authentic and not trying to “win” their therapist over in some way or another is crucial.
 There’s more to this.
 Think your people pleasing won’t come to life in the therapy room?
 You are most likely wrong!

-• In the psychoanalytic frame, I’ve come to realize anxiety has a lot to do with avoidance, keeping yourself safe, avoiding challenges, and a self esteem that needs to potentially be a little stronger or more rooted in reality.
+In the psychoanalytic frame, I’ve come to realize anxiety has a lot to do with avoidance, keeping yourself safe, avoiding challenges, and a self esteem that needs to potentially be a little stronger or more rooted in reality.

-I also think it’s worthwhile to contextualize bipolar disorder psychoanalytically and to consider the origins of manic episodes and other stark mood shifts as potentially mirroring patterns in one’s life and relationships.
+It can be worthwhile to contextualize bipolar disorder psychoanalytically and to consider the origins of manic episodes and other stark mood shifts as potentially mirroring patterns in one’s life and relationships.
 These major mood vicissitudes may stem from family dynamics, early relational experiences, past trauma, or other formative influences.

 therapy for leftists in NYC